cortrudolph/SLU_IO_Psych/content/authors/Andrew Bleckman/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Recent Alumni
 ---

 Andrew Bleckman earned his Ph.D. from the IO Psychology program at Saint Louis University in 2022.
+He is employed as a Human Resources Specialist for the City of Saint Louis, Missouri.